 I’ll close my eyes so that I can still see you.

-The Dark Side of the Sun is a mysterious thriller about a young woman’s journey into her own history that’s filled with surprises.
-This YA novel, which involves time travel and is set an abandoned mining town, will keep readers on the edge of their seat until the last page.
+The Dark Side of the Sun is a mysterious thriller about a young woman’s journey into her own past.
+Marisha Rasi-Koskinen plays with the rules of time travel and dystopia, using her background in psychology to tell a touching and thought-provoking coming of age story that will keep readers on the edge of their seats until the very last page.

 Winner of the Finlandia Junior Prize, 2019